oduerr/oduerr.github.io/_includes/piVision.md

 ## Pi-Vision (Deep Learning on a Raspberry Pi)
-The pi-Vision project was my first research project applying *deep learning* in the form of a convolutional neural network.
+The pi-Vision project was my first research project applying *deep learning*.
 The task was to use a raspberry pi minicomputer for face recognition.
-We used among other approaches a convolution neural network.
+We used among other approaches a convolution neural network, a recently developed technique revolutionising image recognition.
 The following video (please turn off the sound!) shows the trained network doing predictions.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oI1eJa-UWNU" frameborder="0" allowfullscreen></iframe>